KDE/ghostwriter/README.md

 Unless you have built *ghostwriter* as a standalone executable statically linked to your own build of Qt's source code, you will need to copy the necessary Qt and Windows .dll files to the same location as `ghostwriter.exe` so that the executable can find the required libraries.
 This can be accomplished by running the [windeployqt tool](https://doc.qt.io/qt-5/windows-deployment.html).

+**IMPORTANT**: If compiling against Qt 6, note that having OpenGL components (in this case, QWebEngineView) will force the entire window to be rendered in OpenGL.
+This triggers a bug in Windows in full screen mode where menus can no longer be displayed, such as the menu bar menus or popup menus.

+This issue was not present in Qt 5, since ANGLE was available to bypass the default OpenGL implementation and use DirectX.
+With ANGLE having been removed from Qt 6 and the documented solutions not entirely working, you will have to use software rendering instead if you wish to work in full screen mode.
+Please see the section below on command line arguments for further instructions on disabling GPU acceleration.

+Obviously, the best option is to continue using Qt 5 on Windows for as long as possible.

 ### Linux

 Before proceeding, ensure that you have the necessary packages installed for Qt 5.